-The least constrained component of these neutrino interaction models, however, is the relationship between the experimentally observable lepton kinematics and the energy of the incident neutrino.
-At present, there is an experimentally-unconstrained and potentially large bias in the ability to translate lepton kinematics to neutrino energy.
-Current estimates, based solely on new, recently developed models, suggest that this bias may be one of T2K's largest systematic uncertainties, and no existing dataset can provide a constraint on this uncertainty in a manner that does not rely on neutrino interaction models.
+The least constrained component of these neutrino interaction models is the relationship between the experimentally observable lepton kinematics and the energy of the incident neutrino.
+Current estimates, based solely on new, recently developed models, suggest that this bias may be one of T2K's largest systematic uncertainties, and ND280 cannot provide a constraint on this uncertainty in a manner that does not rely on neutrino interaction models.
 Had neutrino interaction models been trusted to provide this relationship just 5 years ago, current models suggest that 20 to 30% of events where only the final state lepton was observed would have been reconstructed with an incorrect neutrino energy in a way that would not have been constrained or even detectable.
-Even a high-performance near detector, capable of precisely measuring all charged particles in the final state, would be forced to rely on models that relate lepton kinematics to hadronic final states, and no modern theoretical models offer a prediction for such a relationship within a nuclear environment.
+Even a high-performance near detector, capable of precisely measuring all charged particles in the final state, would be forced to rely on additional theoretical relationships between lepton kinematics and hadronic final states, and no modern theoretical models offer a detailed calculation for such a relationship within a nuclear environment.